Ultimate Guide to US Sales Tax

 Then you’re in the right place.
 This comprehensive sales tax resource covers everything from what this ubiquitous tax is to how to file a return in California (and every other state).

-In the US, sales tax is paid by the buyer, collected at the point of sale by the seller, and later remitted to the state by the seller to be spent toward budget items like roads or public safety.
+In the US, sales tax is paid by the buyer, collected at the point of sale by the seller, and later remitted to the state by the seller to be spent on budget items like roads or public safety.

 You’ll often hear the phrase “sales and use tax.”
 This is because sales and use taxes are two sides of the same coin.